laurall11/dockerci/README.md

 ## Getting Started - Deploying with Docker

-1) Clone this repository with
+1. Clone this repository with

 ```bash
 git clone https://github.com/laurall11/dockerci/
 ```
-2) Cd into local directory
+2. CD into local directory

-3) In the command line, run:
+3. In the command line, run:

 ```bash
 docker-compose up
 ```

-3.1) If you ever need to force a re-build, run
+3.1 If you ever need to force a re-build, run

 ```bash
 docker-compose up --build
 ```

-4) In your browser, go to http://localhost
+4. In your browser, go to http://localhost

 ## Getting Started - Locally